 During August 2020, the Company entered into unsecured convertible debenture agreements for gross proceeds of \$135,000.
 The debentures bore interest at the rate of 10% per annum and have a maturity date of 36 months from closing.
 The debentures were convertible at a conversion price of \$0.10 per unit for three years.
 Each unit would have consisted of one common share and one share purchase warrant exercisable at the price of \$0.10 per share for a period of three years from closing.
 On initial recognition, the amount of \$24,816 was recorded as the equity portion of convertible secured debentures reserve.
 The effective interest rate was 20%.
 During the year ended December 31, 2021, \$15,000 of the convertible debentures were converted into 150,000 units at \$0.10 per unit, and the Company repaid the remaining \$120,000 of convertible debentures plus the accrued interest of \$12,197.
-As of December 31, 2022, the accrued interest for the convertible debenture of \$15,000 remains outstanding, in the amount of \$1,410.
+During the year ended December 31, 2023, the Company repaid the accrued interest of \$1,410.